Partition Motor Control for Multiprocessor MCUs

 Open the soc_pmsm_cpu1_ref model and open the soc_pmsm_cpu2_ref model to view algorithms configured for each CPU.
 Model references contained within the system model are configured to run on c28xCPU1 (CPU1) and c28xCPU2 (CPU2).

-On the Simulation tab, click 'Play' to simulate the model.
+On the Simulation tab, click Run to simulate the model.
 Open the Simulation Data Inspector and view signals.
 This figure shows results from the single and dual CPU models in simulation and deployment.

 After partitioning, the CPU1 and CPU2 execution times reduce to less than 20us.
 Allowing the PWM frequency to be increase to 40kHz.
 In the

-Deploy the model to the TI Delfino F28379D LaunchPad using the tool.
-To open the tool, on the System on Chip tab, click Configure, Build, & Deploy, and follow the guided steps.
+Deploy the model to the TI Delfino F28379D LaunchPad using the SoC Builder tool.
+To open the tool, on the System on Chip tab, click Configure, Build, & Deploy and follow the guided steps.

 This figure shows the controller response from simulation and deployment at 25us current loop with 40kHz PWM frequency compared with 50us current loop at 20kHz frequency.
 As expected, the rise time in speed improves with faster current loop by approximately 50 percent.

-For higher simulation granulairty, set the PWM Interface block output to Switching Mode and change the plant model variant to use the MOSFET simulation.
+For higher simulation granularity, set the PWM Interface block output to Switching Mode and change the plant model variant to use the MOSFET simulation.